Circular walk from Cubert to St Piran's Round

 Penhale Sands, located between Holywell Bay and Perranporth, is the largest dune system in Cornwall and the highest in Britain, rising to 90 metres.
 In places, the sand is nearly 50 metres deep.
 The area has been designated an Important Plant Area by Plantlife due to the rare plant species and lichens.
 The soil here is, unusually for Cornwall, alkaline which is why rare plants can thrive here.
 This is due to the high density of shell fragments in the sand, which are composed of calcium carbonate (limestone).
 The area has also been designated a Special Area of Conservation due to the range of butterfly and moth species which live on the plants here.

-6. Go through the kissing gate and follow the path downhill to emerge on a track beside a wooden gate.
+6. Go through the kissing gate and follow the path downhill to where it forks.

-7. Cross over the track to the small path opposite and follow this down to a lane.
-Bear right onto the lane and follow it towards a pair of gates where a grassy track departs from the left next to Old Peartree Barn.
+7. Keep left at the fork and follow the path down to where a gravel driveway meets a lane.
+Cross the gravel and turn right onto the lane.
+Follow it towards a pair of gates where a grassy track departs from the left next to Old Peartree Barn.

 Daisy flowers are not actually a single flower but a composite made of lots of little flowers.
 Each tiny yellow dot making up the central area is a tubular flower.
 Similarly each petal is a specially-adapted miniature flower.